oddcod3/Phantom-Evasion/README.md

 ## Donate

-Phantom-evasion now come with an integrated monero miner actived by default The miner (xmr-stak) is in low power comsumption mode and will use half of the threads detected You can turn it off opening another terminal then type:
+Phantom-evasion now come with an integrated monero miner actived by default.
+The miner (xmr-stak) is in low power comsumption mode and will use half of the threads detected You can turn it off opening another terminal then type:
 ```